Alex Cohen

 Bio

-I’m a fourth year Ph.D. candidate in the political science department at The University of California, Davis, where I research America’s democratic institutions.
+I’m a fifth year Ph.D. candidate in the political science department at The University of California, Davis, where I research America’s democratic institutions.
 I’m primarily interested in Congress and elections, understanding the ways in which different kinds of political elites respond to democratic backsliding.
 I work with a wide range of datasets to answer these questions, including data on campaign contributions, lobbying, interest group position-taking, legislation, and campaign agendas.
-I also have an interest in symbolic politics and political rhetoric surrounding American Civil Religion and nationalism.
+I have additional research interests in symbolic politics and political rhetoric surrounding American Civil Religion and nationalism.
+I also work as a Graduate Student Researcher at the Democracy Policy Lab at the Goldman School of Public Policy at the University of California, Berkeley, where I research voting rights and election law, and work on the State Voting Laws Roundup.
+Starting in Summer 2026, I will continue this work as a postdoctoral fellow in the Democracy Policy Lab.

 Before starting my PhD, I worked for three years as a researcher at The Brennan Center for Justice at NYU School of Law, where I worked on issues including Electoral College reform and the Equal Rights Amendment.
 At the Brennan Center, I was also the lead research assistant and project manager on The People’s Constitution, a legal and political history of the United States Constitution and each amendment.